NightKey/smdb-server/README.md

 server = HTMLServer("127.0.0.1", 8080, title="Example server")
 ```

+If the plaintext or json responses will use any specific encodings you can set the `response_charset` property when creating the HTMLServer.
+The default value is 'UTF-8'.

 An `smdb_logger` can be used, if desired, but not neccesery.

 To add a new url path, use the `add_url_rule` command.